Admission Requirements for Master in Education Programs

 - Two letters of recommendation should be submitted directly from the recommenders to firstname.lastname@example.org.
 Letters of recommendation should be submitted by individuals who can speak to the applicant's ability to work in a professional setting, may have knowledge regarding the applicant's ability to pursue a graduate degree, and can provide examples of the applicant's effectiveness working in the field of education.
 References should have an idea of what the applicant's academic and career goals are and apply what they know about the applicant's ability to achieve those goals.
 Family members and friends are not acceptable references.

-- Applicants seeking admission to an alternative certification program, DATSE and MAT, must also complete an interview with the Director of the School of Education and Child Development.
+- Applicants seeking admission to an alternative certification program, DATSE, must also complete an interview with the Dean of the School of Education and Child Development.

 Students are admitted or denied admission on the following basis:

-- Regular standing – an undergraduate grade point average of 2.75 or higher and a Miller Analogies or Graduate Record Examination test score; or, an undergraduate grade point average lower than 2.75 with a qualifying score on the Miller Analogies Test or Graduate Record Examination.
+- Regular standing – an undergraduate grade point average of 2.75 or higher and a Graduate Record Examination test score; or, an undergraduate grade point average lower than 2.75 with a qualifying score on the Graduate Record Examination.
+Note that for programs leading to certification, the cumulative grade point average must be 2.75 or above.

-- Conditional standing – those students who have applied for admission who have been allowed temporary registration (up to nine hours) as a special graduate student while their credentials are being evaluated and eligibility for admission is being established.
+- Conditional standing – those students who have applied for admission who have been allowed temporary registration (up to nine credit hours) as a special graduate student while their credentials are being evaluated and eligibility for admission is being established.
 It is expected that students in this classification will become students in regular standing when their applications are processed and approved.
-(Financial aid is not available without full admission in regular standing.)
+Financial aid is not available without full admission in regular standing.

 - Denial of admission – failure to meet the requirements listed above or such other reasons considered valid by the Graduate Education Council in individual cases.